 The Bachelor of Science (Advanced Mathematics) (Honours) at UNSW is designed for high-achieving students who want to specialise in mathematics as a basis for the growing range of quantitative careers in the finance, environmental modelling and research sectors.
 The bachelor’s degree is structured around three major areas of mathematics - applied mathematics, pure mathematics and advanced statistics - created to take you on a deep dive into the complex world of mathematics.

 You can choose to structure your Bachelor of Science (Advanced Mathematics) (Honours) degree program as either a single degree or a double degree.

-TIP: When using the Handbook or the degree templates, always select the year you commenced studying science at UNSW, and follow those rules throughout your degree.
+TIP: When using the Handbook or the Progression Plans, always select the year you commenced studying Science at UNSW and follow those rules throughout your degree.